kintone/js-sdk/packages/rest-api-client/docs/app.md

 ### getAppCustomize

-Gets the JavaScript and CSS Customization settings of an App.
+Gets the JavaScript and CSS customization settings of an App.

 #### Parameters